 The core research theme of our group is the application of modern techniques in mass spectrometry (MS) for the functional and structural characterisation of biological systems.
 Our research utilises a range of MS-based techniques including : top-down and middle-down fragmentation, ion-mobility mass spectrometry, native mass spectrometry, and hydrogen/deuterium exchange.
 These MS-based studies are supported by complementary biochemical analysis, chemical biology techniques and structural biology approaches.

-Our latest paper has just gone online, published in eLife (open access).
-Read all about our structural and biochemical study of an encapsulated ferritin.
-Congratulations to all the team in Edinburgh and Newcastle - a real collaborative effort between Marles-Wright, Clarke, and Waldron research groups.
+Our recent paper has been published in Science Advances (open access).
+Read all about our structural and biochemical study of a bacterial nanocompartment.
+Congratulations to all the team in Edinburgh and Newcastle - a real collaborative effort between Marles-Wright and Clarke research groups.
 See our Publications page for more information.